 Find every twist, turn, and tunnel covered in artifacts—all paying tribute to the tour de force known as the transcontinental railroad.
 If you’re wondering where to bring the munchkins, the San Diego Museum is great for families.
 The museum hosts several family-friendly programs such as summer camps and scout programs.

 Admission: $3, free for ages 2 and under

 Placed in the very heart of the Bay Area, the Redwood Valley Railway (open under normal circumstances) traces its origins all the way back to 1952.
 Marvel at the stunning backdrop of Oakland Hills as the 15-inch scale steam locomotives transport you back in time.
 The smell of valve oil dances in the air all throughout your visit.

-Your adventure on the tracks starts at Army Camp depot—all while surrounded by towering redwoods.
+Your adventure on the tracks starts off from Army Camp depot—all while surrounded by the towering redwoods.
 When you reach Windy Point, feast your eyes on spectacular views of the San Pablo Bay and Mount Tamalpais.

 Niles Canyon Railway